- What is a Paramedic?

 - Can I receive experiential or advanced placement credit?

-Emergency Medical Technician – EMT on a formal college transcript from a regionally accredited school will transfer for credit and grade.
-Students that have Utah EMT certification from a non-academic source may obtain credit but no grade upon completion of 30 "in-house" WSU credits.
-(Military members see below)
+EMT and AEMT – EMT or AEMT on a formal college transcript from a regionally accredited school will transfer to WSU for credit and a grade.
+Students who have National Registry or State EMT/AEMT certification or licensure from a non-accredited or non-academic source may obtain credit upon completion of 30 "in-house" WSU credits.
+EMTs or AEMTs who received training from a non-accredited or non-academic source will not receive a transcript grade.

 - How much time is involved with Field Internships?

-Successful completion of field internship is a combination of 480 hours (minimum) and 50 competent ALS Team Leads.
-THIS REQUIRES SIGNIFICANT COMMITMENT.
-Students may have to perform additional hours to achieve the 50 ALS Team Leads.
-To successfully complete field internship, a student MUST commit to a standard agency standard shift with the same preceptor.
-Field agency shifts are 12 hour day's, 24/48's and 48/96's.
-To achieve the best experience, students are not allowed to "mix and match" preceptors and shifts.
+Successful completion of field internship is a combination of 480 hours (minimum) and 50 competent advanced life support (ALS) team leads.
+A "team lead" is a patient contact that does not require the guidance and/or direction of a preceptor.
+Students may have to perform additional hours to achieve the 50 ALS team leads.
+To successfully complete field internship, a student must commit to a standard agency shift with the same preceptor.
+It should be noted that the field internship is entered only after all lectures, skill labs, and clinical rotations have been successfully completed.

-- Can I continue to work during the Paramedic Education sequence?
+- Can I continue to work during the paramedic training at WSU?

 Paramedic students will have a 17-credit load in the first semester and 19 credits in the second semester.
-Full time work or additional course load is not recommended; however, students working for a fire/EMS agency while simultaneously attending the WSU paramedic program have been successful in the past due to the nature of their shifts and the ability to study and complete their field internship during work hours.
-For students attending lectures through our Distance Learning format, they must make arrangements with their EMS agency to be freed from "first line" response to calls if attending lecture during a working shift.
-For those working outside of the fire/EMS environment, limited part-time work may be considered.
+Full-time work or additional course load is not recommended; however, students working for a fire/EMS agency while simultaneously attending the WSU paramedic program have been successful in the past due to the nature of their shifts and the ability to study and complete their field internship during work hours.

-- Why do I need Background Criminal Investigation and Drug Screening?
+- Why do I need a background criminal investigation and drug screening?

-The Utah Bureau of EMS, plus the clinical and field internship agencies now require EMS students to complete a Background Criminal Investigation (BCI), fingerprinting and drug screening.
-While a misdemeanor or felony may not prohibit a student from attending class . . . clinical and/or field participation or the awarding of certification by the Utah Bureau of EMS / National Registry of EMT's may be compromised.
-Students with questions on this topic must personally contact the Utah Bureau of EMS or the National Registry of EMT's prior to program application.
+The Utah Bureau of EMS, plus the clinical and field internship agencies, require EMS students to complete a background criminal investigation (BCI), fingerprinting, and drug screening prior to coming in contact with their patients.
+While a misdemeanor, felony, or positive drug screening may not prohibit a student from attending class, clinical and/or field participation or the awarding of certification by the Utah Bureau of EMS and the National Registry of EMT's may be compromised.
+Students with questions on these topics must personally contact the Utah Bureau of EMS or the National Registry of EMT's prior to program application.

-- Why do I need to send my immunization records to Castlebranch.com?
+- Why do I need proof of immunizations?

-WSU's paramedic program is dedicated to providing an outstanding education to all students and will diligently work with our Disability Services in providing that education.
-However, based on clinical and field internship agency requirements and limitations, reasonable accommodation may not be possible.
-Prospective students should also recognize that testing for certification and licensure is done by the National Registry of EMT's, not by WSU.
-Should a student have any concerns about testing accommodations. it is the student's responsibility to contact the National Registry or the Utah Bureau of EMS.
-Information can be found at NREMT.ORG or Utah BEMS.
+WSU's paramedic program is dedicated to providing an outstanding education to all students and will diligently work with individual students in collaboration with Disability Services in providing that education.
+However, based on the nature of EMS work, as well as clinical and field internship agency requirements and limitations, reasonable accommodations may not always be possible.
+Candidates should also recognize that testing for certification and licensure is done by the National Registry of EMT's, not by WSU.
+Should a student have any concerns about testing accommodations, or their ability to obtain certification or licensure, it is the student's responsibility to contact the National Registry or the Utah Bureau of EMS to inquire about accommodations for testing, certification, licensure, and/or work following paramedic training.
+More information can be found at NREMT.org or Utah BEMS.

 Frequently Asked Questions